YuhuiNi/Machine_learning/README.md

 # Machine_learning
-There are homeworks for STAT 37710 Machine Learning at University of Chicago in Spring 2018
+These are homeworks for STAT 37710 Machine Learning at University of Chicago in Spring 2018